syncfusion-content/windowsforms-docs/WindowsForms/Grid/Cell-Types.md

 ![](Cell-Types_images/Cell-Types_img3.png)

-N> Though static cells cannot be edited, it can be deleted by using the&lt;kbd&gt; DELETE&lt;/kbd&gt; key.
+N> Though static cells cannot be edited, it can be deleted by using the&lt;kbd&gt DELETE&lt;/kbd&gt; key.

 ### Header Cells
 Header cells are as same as that of static cells, in addition, this cell type has a button-like border that can have a depressed state.
 Header cell type is mainly used as header for rows and columns.
 If a particular cell needs to be of type header, then make use of this cell type.